plausible/docs/docs/integration-guides.md

 [MediaWiki Extension](https://github.com/octfx/mediawiki-extension-Plausible): MediaWiki extension to enable Plausible Analytics.
 Built and maintained by [Octfx](https://github.com/octfx).

+## Podcastpage.io

+Add Plausible Analytics to your [Podcastpage.io](https://podcastpage.io/) website.
+Just enable the Plausible Analytic script via the "Integrations" page of your dashboard to add the tracking script to all pages.

 ## Paste the script into the header section

 Alternatively, you can [integrate Plausible into your site manually](plausible-script.md) by pasting the Plausible Analytics tracking script code into the Header (`<head>`) section of your site.